backstage/backstage/plugins/auth-backend/api-report.md

 //
 // src/identity/types.d.ts:31:9 - (ae-forgotten-export) The symbol "AnyJWK" needs to be exported by the entry point index.d.ts
 // src/providers/aws-alb/provider.d.ts:77:5 - (ae-forgotten-export) The symbol "AwsAlbResult" needs to be exported by the entry point index.d.ts
-// src/providers/github/provider.d.ts:74:58 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// src/providers/github/provider.d.ts:74:90 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// src/providers/github/provider.d.ts:74:89 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// src/providers/github/provider.d.ts:74:67 - (tsdoc-malformed-html-name) Invalid HTML element: Expecting an HTML name
-// src/providers/github/provider.d.ts:74:68 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
 // src/providers/github/provider.d.ts:81:5 - (ae-forgotten-export) The symbol "StateEncoder" needs to be exported by the entry point index.d.ts
-// src/providers/types.d.ts:100:5 - (ae-forgotten-export) The symbol "AuthProviderConfig" needs to be exported by the entry point index.d.ts
+// src/providers/types.d.ts:88:5 - (ae-forgotten-export) The symbol "AuthProviderConfig" needs to be exported by the entry point index.d.ts
 ```